Leptogenesis via Varying Weinberg Operator: the Closed-Time-Path Approach: Calculation of the Lepton Asymmetry

 In our formalism, we do not consider the influence of temperature variation during the expansion of the Universe.
 This is valid if and only if the Hubble expansion rate $H$ is much smaller than the bubble wall expansion.
 The Hubble expansion rate is given by \bq H = \frac{8 \pi}{3m_\text{pl}^2} = \frac{1.66 \sqrt{g_*}T^2}{m_\text{pl}}, \nq where in the SM $g_*=106.75$; at such high scales it is possible $g_*$ may be larger due to new degrees of freedom.
 Nevertheless, in general $g_*$ is a $\mathcal{O}(100)$ number and therefore $H\sim \mathcal{O}(10) \sqrt{g_*}T^2/m_\text{pl}$.
 The bubble expansion rate is characterised by $v_w/L_w$ which is correlated with the bubble wall dynamics of the scalar $\phi^1$.
 To satisfy the requirement $H\ll v_w/L_w$ assuming $v_w/L_w \sim \mathcal{O}(0.01) T$, we find $T\ll \mathcal{O}(0.1) m_\text{pl}$ which is easily satisfied.

 The final result of the lepton asymmetry is crucially dependent upon the thermal width.
 In the limit $x_\gamma\to 0$, $F(x_1, x_\gamma)$ does not converge.
 This can be simply understood as follows.
 As previously discussed, CP violation is generated by the interference of two Weinberg operators at different times.
 To see more clearly where the divergence emerges, we consider a simplified case of the PT where the bubble wall is vanishingly thin: $L_w\to 0$.
 Thus, given a fixed spatial point, the coefficient behaves as a step function along time where the Weinberg operators have steady coefficients $\lambda^0$ and $\lambda^0+\lambda^1$ before and after the PT respectively and the functional form of the coefficient is given by: $\lambda(t) = \lambda^0 + \lambda^1 \theta(t-t_0)$.
 Any interference between the Weinberg operator at time $t_1<t_0$ and $t_2>t_0$ may generate a CP asymmetry no matter how large the time difference, $|y|=|t_1-t_2|$.
 The thermal damping width corresponds to the decoherence effect of the Weinberg operator at a large time difference.
 In other words, as the thermal width becomes smaller, interference for larger $|y|$ will become increasingly significant.
-Therefore, for a zero-valued thermal width we cannot obtain a convergent result because interference between the Weinberg operator in the infinite past and infinite future will occur which is of course unphysical.
+In the limit of a zero-valued thermal width, interference between Weinberg operators in the infinite past and infinite future can also generate a lepton asymmetry, in addition to the lepton asymmetry generated at very short time differences.
+The size of the generated lepton asymmetry is almost the same but differs by a phase of the time difference.
+The total lepton asymmetry is obtained by the summation along time difference $y$ from $0$ to $\infty$, which does not converge but rather oscillates with $y$.
 Alternatively, one may consider the two-loop diagram of \figref{fig:Feynman} as a self-energy correction to the lepton propagator.
 As the damping rate is proportional to the imaginary component of the self-energy correction, taking the unphysical zero damping rate limit implies the two-loop correction vanishes and hence no lepton asymmetry is produced.
 We would like to emphasise that the treatment of the thermal widths we applied throughout this work constitute an effective treatment as the imaginary part of self-energy at finite temperature is infrared divergent and gauge-dependent.
 Generally, one has to consider gauge-field loops that generate the width explicitly, along with other possible diagrams at the same order in the SM coupling and we relegate this particular issue for future study.